-With the WomenTech Global Conference 2020 just around the corner, we wanted to support you, our 200+ speakers, in the preparation of your presentation or workshop.
-Therefore we prepared a three-part series with guides on different topics; in this one, you can find tips on how to:
+With the WomenTech Global Conference just around the corner, we wanted to support you, our 600+ speakers, in the preparation of your presentation or workshop.
+We created a three-part series and in this guide, you can find tips on how to:

 Give an Engaging Virtual Presentation - because it's different to talk to a screen than a live audience

 10 Strategies for Giving an Engaging Virtual Presentation

 Giving a virtual presentation as opposed to giving one in front of a live audience can be intimidating.
 It's a very different experience responding to an audience gazing through a computer screen and building a rapport when people are mostly muted and hidden.

 However, there are strategies you can incorporate in your virtual presentation to make it engaging for your viewers: